golang/vscode-go/docs/debugging.md

 ## Launch Configurations

 To get started debugging, run the command `Debug: Open launch.json`.
 If you did not already have a `launch.json` file for your project, this will create one for you.
 It will contain this default configuration, which can be used to debug the current package.
+With mode `auto`, the file that is currently open will determine whether to debug the program as a test.
+If `program` is instead set to a Go file, that file will determine which mode to run in.

 ```json5
 {